Skip to content

 The Philosophy Behind the Split

 Checked exceptions represent expected problems.
 When you read from a file, the disk might be full.
 When you query a database, the connection might drop.
-These aren’t bugs-they’re environmental conditions your application should handle.
+These are environmental conditions your application should handle.

 // Caller MUST handle this-it's an expected condition